 I know, I know; thanks to a pile of frequent flyer miles, we’ve been to both places for the last two summers in a row — first to celebrate a big, round-numbered wedding anniversary, then to usher in an even bigger birthday.
 But honestly, France is probably our favorite place on Earth.
 We love everything about it, from the incredible outdoor markets, fabulous fashion, and can’t-be-beat architecture of every era, to the food that is as gorgeous as it is delicious and the culture of “working to live, not living to work.”

-In our defense for repeatedly going back to the same places every summer, with each trip we’ve focused on different themes: Roman ruins and Côtes du Rhône vinyards, Medieval sites and modern artists, etc. And that was the beauty of our plan this year.
+In our defense for repeatedly going back to the same places every summer, with each trip we’ve focused on different themes: Roman ruins and Côtes du Rhône vinyards one year, Medieval sites and modern artists the next, etc. And that was the beauty of our plan this year.
 Because we’ve already toured Paris and Provence pretty extensively, our goal was to to simply relax and soak in the ambience rather than running ourselves ragged trying to see everything.

 So for the first time ever, we took a vacation where each day wasn’t mapped out to the minute on an Excel spreadsheet.
 I’m serious; our usual holiday agendas are researched and scheduled beyond reason.
 I can’t help it, I’m a travel glutton and just a bit OCD.
 But on this trip, we had only one thing on our calendar each day: spend time sipping pastis by the pool — a complete departure for us, since we’ve never been pool people.
 But that’s what exhaustion and spending an entire summer in frigid Oslo will do to you.